Universum GANs: Improving GANs through contradictions

-The Proposition \ref{prop_UGAN} provides theoretical justification for U-GAN.
-To the best of our knowledge such a similar analysis is missing for most of the existing semi-supervised GAN research~\cite{salimans2016improved}.
-An immediate advantage of the U-GAN compared to semi-supervised GAN~\cite{salimans2016improved} is that, it can provide an implicit regularization to increase the entropy of the predicted labels on generated samples.
+From a practical perspective, an immediate advantage of the U-GAN in \eqref{eq_ugan_hinge} compared to semi-supervised GAN~\cite{salimans2016improved} is that, it can provide an implicit regularization to increase the entropy of the predicted labels on generated samples.
 This intuition follows from the empirical results reported in~\cite{dhar2019}.
-Through the histogram of projections (HOP) visualization the authors (in \cite{dhar2019}) demonstrated how universum model results to higher entropy on their predicted labels compared to inductive settings.
-In fact, for binary problems, \cite{sinz2007priori} derives the connection between the hard-margin universum and maximum entropy solution.
+Through the histogram of projections (HOP) visualization \cite{dhar2019} demonstrated how universum model results to higher entropy on their predicted labels compared to inductive settings.
+In fact, for binary problems, \cite{sinz2007priori} derives the connection between hard-margin universum and the maximum entropy solution.
 This maximum entropy property is highly desirable for GAN games as it alleviates the mode-collapse problem.
-Empirical results confirming this implicit regularization is also provided in Section~\ref{sec_results}.
-Note however, the loss functions in~\eqref{eq_gan_play1} and~\eqref{eq_gan_play2} are not differentiable.
-Hence, we use the hinge loss as the dominating surrogate loss for the discriminator and generator loss.
-We also add the feature matching loss to the generator loss.
-The final form of the discriminator and generator of the U-GAN game is given as,
+Empirical results on this implicit regularization is provided in Section~\ref{sec_results}.